schoudh5/parking_lot/README.md

 There should be gradle installed on the machine for this project to work.
 The source is tested on Mac Pro(Unix Environment)

-Below are the steps to start with the project.
+Below are the steps to start the project.
 1. Clean, build and run test for the project using as requested(bin/setup).
 2. You can start a interactive command line as requested(bin/parking_lot).
 3. You can start a file based input as requested(bin/parking_lot file_inputs.txt).